Bandeira-Lab/pep2prob-benchmark/README.md

 Our **Pep2Prob Benchmark** provides:

-- A new curated dataset **Pep2Prob** containing peptide-specific fragment probabilities, where each precursor (peptide sequence+charge state) has a vector showing the probabilities of appearing fragment ions for such precursor.
+- The first curated dataset **Pep2Prob** contains peptide-specific fragment probabilities, where each precursor (peptide sequence, charge state) has a vector showing the probabilities of a list of appearing fragment ions for such precursor.
-- A **train-test split** method.
+- A **train-test split** method to prevent data leakage.
 - A **standardized benchmark** with five baseline methods of increasing capacity: Global model, Bag of Fragment ion model, Linear regression model, Resnet, and a transformer-type model.
 We train these models in the Pep2Prob dataset to predict and evaluate the probability statistics of given precursors.